nagireddydvk/KUI5_Training_AllSteps/README.md

 # ui5-training

+- Change default route point to POs
-- Added a table control in the root view
+- Added a table control to POs View
 - Do aggregation binding to the table control
 - JSON data moved to a separate file